In this blog post I am going to show you how to draft a basic bodies block pattern.

 I’m going to make this simple enough for any beginner that has interest in sewing to understand.

-Before I get into the real method of how to make basic body blocks let us first understand a few things.
+Before I get into the real method of how to make basic bodies blocks let us first understand a few things.

-A basic block is a pattern that is made to fit your body shape perfectly.
+A basic bodies block is a pattern that is made to fit your body shape perfectly.

 You can then derive all other pattern styles from this block pattern